Refuse to Fight Small Battles With Small, Petty People. Your Life is Bigger Than That!

 Not that I am complaining, it is just that you need to know how to deny a person if his wishes are going against yours, if the situation impedes your ability to learn and experience new things.
 The wisdom comes from the way you say it and, more importantly, how you say it.

-I could not even imagine my mother refusing authority figure; there wasn’t even an inkling of opposition in my mom’s behavior.
-Nevertheless, in situations in which she did not agree with him, she would still manage to dominance him with such elegance that father did not even know what hit him.
+I could not even imagine my mother refusing authority figure; there wasn’t also an inkling of opposition in my mom’s behavior.
+Nevertheless, in situations in which she did not agree with my dad, she would still manage to dominate him with such elegance that father did not even know what hit him.